 The aforementioned specs are for the EV400 variant, but now, JLR is making a cheaper ‘EV320’ variant as well.
 The Jaguar I-Pace EV320 has lower-output electric motors that generate 235 kW (320 PS) of power and 500 Nm of torque.
 A 0-100 km/h sprint takes 6.4 seconds instead of 4.8 seconds and the top speed is 180 km/h instead of 200 km/h.
 The range, however, is the same – 470 km (WLTP).
 JLR will launch the Jaguar I-Pace in India in the EV400 variant, but could release the EV320 in 2021 or later.

 In India, the company will offer customers a 7.4 kW AC wall charger for home/office charging and hasn’t brought the 11 kW unit that is rolling out in Europe.
-The 11 kW AC charger was launched this year for three phase markets and considerably reduces charging time (8.6 hours as compared to 12.75 hours for a full charge).
+The 11 kW AC charger was launched last year for three phase markets and considerably reduces charging time (8.6 hours as compared to 12.75 hours for a full charge).